linx-software/linx-oauth2-token-service/README.md

 4. Save your app.
 1. Copy the Client Id and Client Secret (generate a new one) values.

+For more technical details of the different service providers and considerations, take a look at the [wiki]().

 ### Update Linx Solution's config

-The Linx Solution is configured to use service provider's connection details which are stored as json objects on the server drive.
-When adding a new app configuration i.e. Google, GitHub, Microsoft, you will need to create the neccessary config file.
+The Linx Solution is configured to use service provider's connection details which are stored as JSON objects on the server drive.
+When adding a new app configuration i.e. Google, GitHub, Microsoft, you will need to create the necessary config file.

 1. Navigate to the __Config__ Project (Left menu > Projects > Config).
 2. Locate the function specific to your service provider, i.e. the function _WriteConfigFileGithub_ is configured specifically for writing out the connection details for the GitHub API.